KennethChin0/finalProject/DEVLOG.md

 Very simple shared memory implemented with the answer

 Minuk -- 2020-1-19:
+Initiated the idea of making 2-player interactive hangman

+Minuk -- 2020-1-19:
-Started to work on a better interface using ncurses library
+Started to work on a visually catchy interface using ncurses library

 Derek -- 2020-1-20 01:52:
 Shared memory implemented in checking progress for guessing word

+Minuk -- 2020-1-20:
+Fixed the segment fault error from shared memory and semaphore

 Derek -- 2020-1-20 03:08:
 Semaphore-mediated turn-taking implemented, but breaks too easily from "Control+C"